dylankb/dylankb.github.io/_posts/2017-10-27-learning-sql-with-small-data-pt-1-counting-with-joins-and-subqueries.md

 #### Counting with Subqueries

-Let's look at subqueries, because subqueries work a bit differently, and we'll see that when we go to perform the same count as in our previous JOIN example.
+Let's look at subqueries because they work a bit differently.
+We'll see how so when we go to perform the same count as in our previous JOIN example.

 ```rb
 SELECT COUNT(books.id)